korbinian90/mrsi_pipeline_neurodesk/Part1/Matlab_Compiled/readme.txt

 1. Prerequisites for Deployment

-Verify that version 9.11 (R2021b) of the MATLAB Runtime is installed.
+Verify that MATLAB Runtime(R2023a) is installed.
 If not, you can run the MATLAB Runtime installer.
 To find its location, enter